Public Goods

 Some things are free, because they occur naturally, such as beaches and mountains.
 Other things, while they cost money, are available even to those who do not pay for it, such as services provided by the government, such as military protection.
 From an economic standpoint, there is a problem in analyzing free goods, often called public goods, since they are available to all.
 Buyers do not directly pay for public goods (although they often pay for them indirectly, such as through taxes) nor do sellers provide them, since they receive nothing for the provision, so there is a market failure by private markets in allocating resources to produce public goods.
 Therefore, a different economic analysis is necessary to determine how public resources are allocated.
 In distinguishing between private and public goods, it is useful to introduce 2 concepts: exclusion ability and rivalry in consumption.

 Exclusion ability is the legal right of someone to exclude others from using their property.
 Obviously, private goods have this quality.
 If you buy food at the supermarket, then it is yours to eat.
 You can exclude anyone else from eating it.
-Rivalry in consumption is a quality where the use of the good diminishes the supply for others.
+Rivalry in consumption is a quality where using the good diminishes the supply for others.
 If you chop down a tree on public land to supply your fireplace, then that is one less tree for everyone else.
 Fishing in the ocean reduces the number of fish for others.

 A private good is both excludable and rivalry in consumption, a public good is neither.
 Some natural resources are another type of good which are rivalry in consumption, in that their consumption reduces the supply for others, but they are not excludable, such as the fish in the ocean.